A Symbolic Framework for Evaluating Mathematical Reasoning and Generalisation with Transformers: Limitations

 \section{Limitations}

 \paragraph{Overall ethical impact.} This work explores a systematic way to elicit the mathematical/symbolic inference properties of Transformer-based models in mathematical language processing tasks.
-As such, it contributes in the direction of a critique of the true reasoning capabilities and biases of these models.
+As such, it contributes in the direction of a critique of the reasoning capabilities and the biases of these models.

-\paragraph{Derivation generation.} There are irrelevant steps in some longer derivations, such as applying an operation to an equation, but not using the result.
-This should not affect results as the final equation always depends on a previous equation, except when it is a renaming premise.
-This error is likely due to incorrect subderivation extraction, and will be improved.
+\paragraph{Chain-of-Thought.} Chain-of-thought and related prompt engineering may lead to improved LLM-based mathematical reasoning.
+This paper focuses on the exploration and application of the evaluation framework, rather than maximising the mathematical proficiency of language models.

-\paragraph{Perturbations.} Perturbations should only change a single aspect of the input, controlling for all other casual aspects.
-The variable renaming perturbation should only replace variables.
-However, the difference between the use of Greek and English alphabet, is the wordpiece tokenizer splits $\textit{e.g.,} \beta$ into two tokens, meaning attention scores are calculated between them.
-This does not occur for English characters.
-Also, due to SymPy ordering limitations, a change in notation may change the ordering of commutative variables within expressions.
-Therefore, this implementation does not lead to an pure perturbation that only changes a single mathematical property, and further artefacts are present within the evaluation.
+\paragraph{Derivation generation.} There are irrelevant steps in some derivations, such as applying an operation to an equation but not using the result.
+This should not affect results as the final equation always depends on a previous equation (except when it is the result of a premise selection operation).
+This limitation stems from incorrect subderivation extraction from longer chains and will be improved.

 \paragraph{Integration.} SymPy does not generate integration constants.
-Although we account for this within derivation generation, we choose not to for direct calculus of integrals.
-Also, many integrals are evaluated to be case-based expressions, including value inequalities.
-We omit these examples for a closer comparison with differentiation, and for better compatibility with the perturbations.
+Although we account for this within derivation generation, we currently exclude the evaluation of double (or above) integrals, and do not introduce an integration constant when generating expressions for the Calculus Classification task.